Schedule 1 Narcotics List

 • Breathing problems

-As with heroin and other opioid substances, this Schedule 1 narcotic can cause an overdose.1 Clammy skin that feels cold to the touch and turns blue or purple can indicate fentanyl overdose.
+A sure sign of an overdose is clammy skin that feels cold to the touch and turns blue or purple.
 Slowed breathing and coma can indicate an increased risk of overdose becoming life-threatening.
-A person’s risk of overdose can increase when people take more fentanyl than their body can process.
+Risk of overdose can increase if you take more fentanyl than your body can process.

 Other Schedule 1 Controlled Substances

-Despite the legalization of marijuana (cannabis) for medical and recreational use in some states, the DEA still currently classifies tetrahydrocannabinol (THC), which is the psychoactive ingredient in marijuana, as a Schedule 1 drug that has no federally recognized medical use.
-2 Use of THC outside of the legal parameters of your state for medical or recreational purposes is subject to criminal penalties similar to those for use of any other controlled substance.
+Despite the legalization of marijuana (cannabis) for medical and recreational use in some states, the DEA still currently classifies tetrahydrocannabinol (THC), which is the psychoactive ingredient in marijuana, as a Schedule 1 drug that has no federally recognized medical use.2

 Substances that the DEA classifies as Schedule 1 drugs include:1, 4